6 Incredibly Delicious Things To Eat in Hong Kong

 Cultural differences do exist (and, if they didn’t, what fun would traveling be?!), so here are a few tips of what to expect.

-• Not all Hong Kong restaurants provide napkins, but sometimes a roll of toilet paper will be placed on the table for wiping your hands (and as a general rule, it’s a good idea to always carry a small packet of tissues with you in Hong Kong).
+- Not all Hong Kong restaurants provide napkins, but sometimes a roll of toilet paper will be placed on the table for wiping your hands.
+As a general rule, it’s a good idea to always carry a small packet of tissues with you in Hong Kong.

-• At more local establishments, the staff may not (or may not want to) speak English.
-In that case, point at pictures, at other patrons’ meals or give charades a go – better yet, be adventurous and select a menu item at random and see what arrives – but refrain from repeating the same English words over and over, only louder; that seldom (as in never) works.
+- At more local establishments, the staff may not (or may not want to) speak English.
+In that case, point at pictures, at other patrons’ meals or give charades a go – better yet, be adventurous and select a menu item at random and see what arrives!
+Do refrain from repeating the same English words over and over, only louder; that seldom (as in never) works.

 Food Tours in Hong Kong

-If you are hesitant to dive into Hong Kong cuisine on your own, there are several food tours in Hong Kong that help visitors get acquainted with some of the best food the city has to offer.
+If you are hesitant to dive into Hong Kong cuisine on your own, there are several highly-rated food tours that help visitors get acquainted with some of the best food the city has to offer.
 Consider joining one – or more! – of them to get a good taste of Hong Kong.

 Drinking in Hong Kong

 As inexpensive as it can be to eat in Hong Kong restaurants, the same doesn’t ring true for drinking alcohol.
 At restaurants, a single bottle of beer can cost nearly as much as some main entrees.
-The cost of beer in the bars, pubs and clubs in Soho or Lan Kwai Fong is astounding – easily costing $9 USD for a pint of local draft beer.
+The cost of beer in the bars, pubs and clubs in Soho or Lan Kwai Fong is astounding – easily costing $10-15 for a pint.

 Naturally, craft beer and cocktails are poured at an upcharge – but as fans of microbrew, we just couldn’t resist sampling a few Hong Kong craft beers.
-Thankfully, we found two craft beer budget options: 99 Bottles and The Beer Bay, where craft beers are more in the $5 USD price range.
-The truly supreme budget option for drinking in Hong Kong, however, is to buy beers from the corner 7-Eleven and drink them in the streets.
+Thankfully, we found two craft beer budget options: 99 Bottles and The Beer Bay, where craft beers are more in the $7-10 price range.
+The truly supreme budget option for drinking in Hong Kong is ‘Club 7-11’.
+That is, buy beers from the corner 7-Eleven and drink them in the streets!

 Where To Stay in Hong Kong

-During our visit to Hong Kong, we stayed at Butterfly on Waterfront, a boutique hotel in the Sheung Wan district, close to Central.
-However, there are many Hong Kong hotels to choose from in the city center.
+During our visit to Hong Kong, we stayed at Y Hotel, a boutique hotel in the Sheung Wan district, close to Central.
+However, there are oh-so- many Hong Kong Hotels to choose from on HK Island and the mainland.
+Before you start your search, read our advice for Finding Top Hotels at the Best Rates.

 Start planning your trip to Hong Kong!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more travel advice?
+Head over to our Travel Planning Page for more tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.